banner photo of Texas chili with beans in copper pan on stove with ladle

 Texas-Inspired Chili WITH Beans

-A hearty and flavorful chili inspired by Texas traditions, with a variety of chili powder, spices and yes, even beans.
-We feel that the red kidney beans added to this Texas style chili give it an added heartiness and compliment the earthy flavors.
-But if you are a purist, you of course can choose to not include them.
-Texas chili, in our minds, is about embracing local ingredients and traditions as well as being resourceful and adaptable with what you have on hand.
+A hearty and flavorful chili inspired by Texas traditions, with a variety of chili powder, spices, and yes, even beans.
+If you are a purist, you can choose not to include beans.
+Texas chili embraces local ingredients and traditions and is resourceful and adaptable.
+Use what you have on hand.
 Like many soups and stews, this recipe is even better the next day after the flavors further have time to develop and infuse.
-Make a double batch and freeze some to have on hand for a future meal.
+Make a double batch and freeze some for a future meal.

 5 from 1 vote